KnightMollo/w4121.github.io/proposals.md

 4. End-to-end system: identify a new modality or new exploration approach for a particular domain and build a prototype that a normal person could use.

-### More Well-defined (Easier) Projects
+### More Well-defined Projects

+The steps to complete the following projects are relatively well-defined.
+They all can contribute to publications (depending on the quality), _but do not need to be published_ to do well in the class.

 Does chat-based querying actually work?

 * Implement or get the code to run a couple of chat-based querying papers.
 * Perform user studies to see if they actually work.
-* (can collaborate with other groups to evaluate different systems)
+* (can collaborate with other groups to evaluate different systems, could turn into publication)

 Be Relatable:

 * Presenting query results via analogy: given a [knowledge base](https://en.wikipedia.org/wiki/Knowledge_Graph), facts that the user has accessed (assumed), and a database query, recontextualize it relative to facts the user understands.
-Think of it as a more powerful version of [this](https://idl.cs.washington.edu/papers/spatial-analogies).
+  * Think of it as a more powerful version of [this](https://idl.cs.washington.edu/papers/spatial-analogies).

 PDFs + tables

 * Public datasets (UCI ML data, government datasets) often accompanied by description files that describe the attributes and the contents.
 * identify the segments in the description files that relate to attributes in the dataset
-* Make it work for some domains
+* Make it work for some simple domains (datasets)
+* (this is of practical value)

 Implement Innochat